-11th - 12th Yom Kippur (Jewish) Yom Kippur is probably the most important holiday of the Jewish year.
-Many Jews who do not observe any other Jewish custom will refrain from work, fast and/or attend synagogue services on this day.
+- 1st 2nd Yom Kippur (Jewish) Yom Kippur is probably the most important holiday of the Jewish year.
+Many Jews who do not observe any other Jewish custom will refrain from work, fast and/or attend synagogue services on this day. - 1st 31st Dyslexia Awareness Month Dyslexia is described as a persistent challenge with acquiring and using written language and is often found to be hereditary.
+It is most commonly diagnosed in school-age children and early childhood educators and primary school teachers are vital in providing early learning pathways for children.